Join Here | Log In

 Vaccines and POTS:

 One trigger for POTS for some individuals seems to be certain vaccines given to teens or adults.
 For example, there are dozens of case reports of POTS shortly following the HPV vaccine.
-Additionally, several studies followed a number of women after the HPV shot, finding an increase in dysautonomia and POTS.[ref][ref][ref][ref][ref]
+Additionally, several studies followed some women after the HPV shot, finding an increase in dysautonomia and POTS.[ref][ref][ref][ref][ref]

 Covid, long Covid, and POTS:

-POTS is common enough in long Covid to have it now characterized as one of the defined subtypes of long Covid.
 Some researchers point to SARS-CoV-2 invading the central nervous system in POTS, while others point to the changes in endothelial function.
 Yet other research shows that neuroinflammation may be involved in POTS after a Covid infection.[ref][ref]
+Multiple case studies also report a new onset of POTS following the Covid mRNA vaccine.[ref][ref][ref]

 Is POTS Genetic?